nginxinc/nginx-gateway-fabric/design/resource-validation.md

   X must be a string) and the contents of the fields (for example, field Y only allows values 'a' and 'b').
   Additionally, it enforces the limits like max lengths on field values.
 Note:
   Kubernetes API server enforces this validation.
 To bypass it, a user needs to change the CRDs.

+#### For Kubernetes 1.25+

+- *CEL Validation*.
+This validation is embedded in the Gateway API CRDs and covers additional logic not available in the OpenAPI schema validation.
+For example, the field X must be specified when type is set to Y; or X must be nil if Y is not Z. Note: Kubernetes API server enforces this validation.
+To bypass it, a user needs to change the CRDs.

+#### For Kubernetes 1.23 and 1.24

 - *The webhook validation*.
-This validation is written in go and run as part of the webhook, which is included in the Gateway API installation files.
-The validation covers additional logic, not possible to implement in the CRDs.
-It does not repeat the validation from the CRDs.
+This validation is written in go and ran as part of the webhook, which is included in the Gateway API installation files.
+The validation covers additional logic, not possible to implement in the OpenAPI schema validation.
+  It does not repeat the OpenAPI schema validation from the CRDs.
 Note: a user can bypass this validation if the webhook is not installed.

 However, the built-in validation rules do not cover all validation needs of NGF: